visforvali/eng201-oer/_pages/syllabus.md

 > ##### Note
 > If you select the "Check in Weekly" role on Discord in #get-roles, I'll encourage you to participate each week by DMing you every Monday with basic questions about how you're doing, if you're confused about the materials, and if you'd like to chat sometime.
 If you need help surmounting any anxiety about reaching out to your professors, choose this role, and reply to me when I reach out to you to get the conversation going!
-{: .block-warning }
+{: .block-tip }

 To request an official accommodation for a qualifying disability a student must self-identify and register with the Student Accessibility Services for his/her/their campus.
 [Student Accessibility Services](https://www.pace.edu/student-accessibility-services){:target="_blank"} for the New York City campus may be contacted at 212-346-1199 or 161 William St, 10th Floor.
 Student Accessibility Services for the Westchester campuses may be contacted at 914-773-3201 or the Administration Center, 861 Bedford Road, Pleasantville.

 ## ENG 201: Attendance Policy 🙋

 > ##### Attention!
-> In this class, attendance doesn’t mean showing up and passively existing.
+> In this class, attendance doesn't mean showing up and passively existing.
 You have to actively participate to be counted as present.
 If a ballpark number helps, aim for 2-3 contributions during each sync session; in weeks when you're quieter in class, or if you're looking to boost your overall participation, aim for 2-3 substantive text chats outside of class (in addition to homework posts).
 {: .block-danger }

 > ##### Note
 > The pandemic isn't over.
-For information on how to affordably protect yourself from infectious diseases, refer to this informational resource I put together on pandemics and public health, which includes info on current strains, long-term costs of COVID-19 and post-COVID syndromes, where to buy PPE affordably, and an abbreviated course policy on illness.
+For information on how to affordably protect yourself from infectious diseases, refer to [this informational resource](https://vyshalimanivannan.com/pandemics-public-health/){:target="_blank"} I put together on pandemics and public health, which includes info on current strains, long-term costs of COVID-19 and post-COVID syndromes, where to buy PPE affordably, and an abbreviated course policy on illness.
 {: .block-warning }

 Life is stressful: We're dealing with changes in government and social policy &mdash; cuts to open education, equity initiatives that support women, BIPOC, disabled, and LGBTQIA+ folks, social welfare, FEMA, the VA; bans on public health and science communications; attacks on citizenship and ICE raids &mdash; and ongoing problems like the rising cost of living; weather extremes and environmental disasters; gun violence; GenAI's destruction of environment, human intentionality, and reliable information; food recalls; medication shortages; and an uptick in anti-intellectualism and bigotry.